-Many of the most promising cars are still trucking down the long road toward production (we’re looking at you, Tesla Model 3 and Chevy Bolt EV), but there are plenty on the market right now.
+Many of the most promising cars are still trucking down the long road toward production (we’re looking at you, Tesla Model 3), but there are plenty on the market right now.
 These are the best EVs you can buy.

 Why should you buy this: It’s one of the most entertaining EVs to drive and it won’t break the bank.

 Who’s it for: An eco-conscious driver seeking a fun way to get to work.

 If you want to build a great electric car, starting off with a great gas-powered car is a pretty good idea.
 That’s exactly what Volkswagen have done with the e-Golf, an emissions-free version that features almost everything we love about the long-running and charming hatchback.